-The benefits generally realized with use of a formalized Project Health Check correlates directly to traditional project success factors of: On time delivery, within budget, and deliverable outcomes that meet approved business and technical requirements.
+The benefits generally realized with the use of a formalized Project Health Check correlates directly to traditional project success factors of on-time delivery, within budget, and deliverable outcomes that meet approved business and technical requirements.

-An extension of the traditional success factor, realized with use of Project Health Checks include:
+An extension of the traditional success factor, realized with the use of Project Health Checks include:

 - Confirm project rationale, as documented in Project Charter and Business Case, is still relevant and clearly understood.